NaoiseGaffney/BookRepository/README.md

 The age limit of 18 exists as some books shared may not be suitable for children, and may not be marked as hidden by the user/reader from public searches.
 It's recommended that people under the age of 18 use the Book Repository under the supervision of a parent or other guardian.

-Since the Book Repository aims to satisfy the requirements of a diverse demographic and age group, ease-of-use is key:
+Since the Book Repository aims to satisfy the requirements of a diverse demographic and age group, ease-of-use is key which is described in the section on Design Decisions and Technology Choices.

 * Information Architecture is sequential with modals, leading the user/reader along at every stage.
 The navigation bar provides a different set of options depending on the role (user or Admin), and whether authenticated or not.
 * Breadcrumbs provide a clear view of where the user/reader is, and has been, with the option to click on any breadcrumb to go back to a previous page (please note, once signed in, the Landing/Home Page redirects to the Member's Page).